pcoet/golang-patterns/docs/tutorials/new_project.md

 1. Set up a project structure that you can use for Go development
 2. Understand the layout and packaging of a typical Go project
-3. Learn about the most important tools for managing Go source code
+3. Learn about some of the tools available for managing Go source code

 <a id="before-you-begin"></a>
 ## Before you begin

-Before starting the tutorial, make sure you're familiar with the assumptions and prerequisites.
+Before you begin, review the assumptions and prerequisites.

 <a id="assumptions"></a>
 ### Assumptions